threefoldtecharchive/info_manual3/wiki/faq/faq.md

 ***

-### When I set my farm on polkadot.js (https://dashboard.grid.tf/), it asks for a Stellar payout address.
+### When I set my farm on the Threefold Dashboard with polkadot.js, it asks for a Stellar payout address.
 What should I write?

 The easiest method would be to write the address on your Threefold Connect App.
 You can also write any address that is on the Stellar blockchain and has a trustline enabled with Threefold Token.
 ***